-- 10.1 The director must be advised immediately an irregularity or mis-boarding is suspected.
-A board that does not correspond to the hand-record is not considered fouled ipso facto if it is played in the same form at both tables. - 10.2 A ruling that a board is "fouled" (as defined in Law 87) must be sought within the Correction Period (Law 79C). - 10.3 To determine the datum for a fouled board the CTD rules that - the fouling was of no consequence and one or more of its results be included in the calculation - the different forms of the board be treated as a separate entities and datums calculated for each separate entity after eliminating two extreme scores for 3-6 results or Leaders Butler but four extreme scores for more than 6 results in an Average Butler - one or more of its results be cancelled.
-A score of 0 IMP is assigned to those contestants whose score is cancelled. - 10.4 The result of a board fouled in a team match is cancelled and a substitute board is played at both tables unless the result of the stanza is known or any of the players has left the table at the conclusion of that stanza.
-In these cases the board is cancelled and a score of 0 IMP assigned except for a match with multiple stanzas in which case the substitute board must be played in the next stanza.
+- 10.1 A ruling that a board is "fouled" (as defined in Law 87) must be sought within the Correction Period (Law 79C). - 10.2 To determine the datum for a fouled board the CTD will decide between the following treatments - the fouling was of no consequence and one or more of its results be included in the calculation - ♦ the different forms of the board be treated as a separate entities and datums calculated for each separate entity after eliminating two extreme scores for 3-6 results or Leaders Butler but four extreme scores for more than 6 results in an Average Butler - one or more of its results be cancelled.
+A score of 2 IMPs is assigned to those contestants whose score is cancelled. - 10.3 The result of a board fouled in a team match is cancelled and a substitute board is played at both tables unless the result of the stanza is known or any of the players has left the table at the conclusion of that stanza.
+In these cases the board is cancelled and a score of 3 IMPs assigned except for a match with multiple stanzas in which case the substitute board must be played in the next stanza. - 10.4 When - a) an irregularity occurs such that no rectification will permit normal play of the board - b) the team-mates of the players involved have not played the board and and

-10.5 When

-- a) an irregularity occurs such that no rectification will permit normal play of the board and - b) the team-mates of the players involved have not played the board and - c) neither or both teams have contributed to the error the Director substitutes a new board to be played at both tables.

-If the board has been played at one table the CTD should assign an artificial adjusted score (Law 12C1).
-In the event that only one team was at fault, the CTD, in determining the artificial adjusted score, takes into consideration any unusually favourable result obtained by a non-offending team.

-10.6 The Director may penalize teams responsible for mis-boards or irregularities.
+- c) neither or both teams have contributed to the error - the Director will substitute a new board to be played at both tables. - 10.5 If the board has been played at one table the CTD should assign an artificial adjusted score (Law 12C1).
+In the event that only one team was at fault, the CTD, in determining the artificial adjusted score, takes into consideration any unusually favourable result obtained by a non-offending team. - 10.6 The Director may penalize teams responsible for mis-boards or irregularities